Hertford, Luton and Dunstable Railway: Hertford line decline

 The Hatfield to Hertford line remained undeveloped throughout its lifetime.
 The opening of the direct line from Hertford to Enfield, creating the Hertford Loop Line, in 1924 abstracted all the London business from the line.
 The Hertford Cowbridge station was closed and trains used the new Hertford North station on the Hertford Loop.

 The LNER (as successor to the GNR) persevered in providing a good train service of eight or nine trains daily on the Hatfield to Hertford line right up until 1939, in the hope that residential development seen elsewhere would be repeated here.
 Passenger trains were however withdrawn on 18 June 1951; ordinary goods traffic continued until 1962 and a household refuse train worked to Holwell Pit until total closure of the Hertford line on 23 May 1966.

 Luton and Dunstable after 1948

 The ex-LNWR Leighton to Dunstable branch closed on 2 July 1962.

 The passenger service on the Hatfield to Dunstable section closed on 26 April 1965.

 A connection was made at Luton between the Dunstable line and the Midland main line; it was commissioned on 1 January 1966, and the line between Luton and Blackbridge sidings, near Welwyn, was closed completely.
 On the same date the section between Dunstable North and Grovebury Sidings was closed, leaving only the stub at Welwyn to Blackbridge Dump, Luton to Dunstable Cement Sidings and Grovebury Sidings to Leighton Buzzard operational.

 Guided busway

 For some years, there was talk of reopening the part of the line between Luton and Dunstable, but funding never became available.
 A more attractive opportunity proved to be a guided busway.
-It opened on 25 September 2013.
+The Luton to Dunstable busway opened on 25 September 2013.